Mark Foster (musician): Artistry

 One of Foster's major musical influences has been The Beach Boys.
 He and his band performed with them at the 2012 Grammy Awards, and the two bands were able to become well-acquainted during the week of practices leading up to the performance.

 Personal life

 In 2013, Foster purchased actor Maurice Benard's $2.1 million home in the Hollywood Hills.

-Foster has said that he likes traveling frequently because of the break from the special treatment he receives in the U.S. for being famous: "Our society worships the entertainment industry more than at any other time in the history of the planet.
-People worship anyone in the entertainment industry.
-You can be a used car salesman and have a television commercial on the local station and that makes you a celebrity."
-On the relationship between popularity and craft, he said, "I think that there's a difference between being an entertainer and being an artist.
-I think artists throughout the history of time have always been controversial and have been a voice to speak to public culture in a way a politician can't because they'll lose their constituency.
-But artists, I think historically, have shined a magnifying glass on culture and have talked to it.[...]
-I don't consider myself an entertainer.
-I consider myself an artist, and I think with that comes responsibility."
+Foster has said that he likes traveling frequently because of the break from the special treatment he receives in the U.S. for being famous.

-Foster married actress Julia Garner in a December 2019 ceremony at New York City Hall, eight months after they got engaged.
+Foster married actress Julia Garner in a December 2019 ceremony at New York City Hall.
+In July 2026, it was announced they had separated.